 This course examines the interactions of organisms with their environment and each other, the dynamics of populations, the structure and functions of ecosystems, the role of biogeochemical cycles, and biodiversity.
 Required laboratory sessions.
+MAT 201 and BIO 102 are strongly recommended prior to taking this course.
 (This writing-intensive course counts towards the Academic Writing requirements.)